Common Weight Loss Myths

-Still, some myths simply refuse to curl up and die no matter how many times they’re debunked.
+Still, some myths simply refuse to go away no matter how many times they're debunked.
 And weight loss has more than a few whoppers out there.
 (Pun unintentional, we swear.)
-So as you ready to display your summer body at the nude beach, keep in mind these five weight-loss myths …
+So as you ready to shed excess poundage for the New Year to earn that summer body to put on display at the nude beach this summer, keep in mind these five weight-loss myths …

 #1.
 RAPID WEIGHT LOSS IS A TERRIBLE, HORRIBLE, NO GOOD, VERY BAD THING

 Crash diets are bad because they can lead to nutritional deficiencies and mess with your sunny disposition.
-But rapid weight loss doesn’t have to be unhealthy.
-“As long as you aren’t starving yourself and you’re taking in an adequate amount of protein, eating 10 servings of veggies a day, and taking in the right kind of fat you’ll not only lose weight fast, but you’ll be healthier, too,” says Lisa Lynn, a specialist in metabolic disorders and the author of The Metabolism Solution.
+But rapid weight loss doesn't have to be unhealthy.
+"As long as you aren't starving yourself and you're taking in an adequate amount of protein, eating 10 servings of veggies a day, and taking in the right kind of fat you'll not only lose weight fast

 Lynn also points out that when you can see results happen quickly you're less likely to ditch the program.
 "The secret lies in knowing exactly what your body needs to stay healthy, as well as eating quality foods."